Vicarious Liability: Parents & Teen Drivers

 We're Here When You Need Us

-As one of South Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Lawhas helped many people sort out their legal rights, responsibilities, and remedies.
 For 45 years, we have been the trusted advocates for countless personal injury victims and their families.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-964-8644 or filling out a case evaluation form.

 Categories: